Preferred Name: Dan Dumesic

 - Mayo Award for Excellence in Leadership

-- Ranked within top 2% of all scientists by Stanford University, 2020
+- Ranked within top 2% of all scientists in clinical medicine by Stanford University, 2020

-- Eight-time recipient of the “Star Award” for more than 10 years of contributions to research for the American Society for Reproductive Medicine
+- Nine-time recipient of the “Star Award” for more than 10 years of contributions to research for the American Society for Reproductive Medicine

 - “Adipose Insulin Resistance in Normal-Weight Women with Polycystic Ovary Syndrome” one of the top 10% of articles published in the journal in 2018-2019.